The top 5 mistakes in a case interview (and how to avoid them)

 Given the importance of case interviews in securing a job in management consulting and their role in eliminating candidates, it’s essential to know what not to do during a case interview.

-On this page, we talk a lot about what to do to ace a case interview.
+On StrategyCase.com, we talk a lot about what to do to ace a case interview.
 In this article, we’ll turn this around and go over some of the common mistakes candidates make and provide tips on how to avoid them.
+The information is based on more than 1,600 case interviews I have conducted over the last few years (updated in February 2024).

 It’s essential to understand the client’s problem thoroughly before working on any solutions.
-This refers both to understanding what the interviewer wants them to do and then understanding what the client is struggling with as the case progresses.
+This refers both to understanding what the interviewer wants a candidate to do and then understanding what the client is struggling with as the case progresses.

 Initially, listen actively and ask clarifying questions.
 Candidates should listen actively to the interviewer and ask clarifying questions to ensure they understand the problem thoroughly.

-Many candidates I coach in an initial session make the mistake to work on a solution before understanding what their solution would solve.
-For instance, let’s assume we are working with a client that struggles with customer satisfaction that has gone down.
+Many candidates I coach in an initial session make the mistake of working on a solution before understanding what their solution would solve.
+For instance, let’s assume we are working with a client who struggles with customer satisfaction that has gone down.

 The obvious approach would be to understand what has exactly gone down (how is it measured, in what area of the business/customer journey), by how much, and why (root causes), then work on measures to remedy the issue.

-However, in their initial structure, many candidates would look at capabilities and measures to improve customer satisfaction, then prioritize these questions as they try to move forward in the case.
-This approach would not allow them to understand what’s going on with the business.
+However, in their initial structure, many candidates would look at capabilities and measures to improve customer satisfaction, and then prioritize these questions as they try to move forward in the case.
+This approach would not allow them to understand what’s going on with the business, so in that sense, they are skipping an important step and potentially implementing a solution that would not impact the desired outcome.

 You cannot work on a solution or consider the capabilities needed to implement solutions without understanding if these solutions would actually solve the problem (= if they are effective).
-In order to do that, you first need to understand the issue and you can do that by following the approach I bolded above.
+To do that, you first need to understand the issue and you can do that by following the approach I bolded above in your case interview framework.

 Ace the case interview with our dedicated preparation packages.